 A lender’s valuation is just that – an assessment carried out by the lender to check that the property presents adequate security for its loan (although you will pay for it).
 To look for actual faults in the property, you will need to commission your own independent survey.

 On most homes, a Home Buyer’s Report, which will expose problems such as damp, dry rot and subsidence, is adequate.
 But if you are buying an older or unusual home a full structural survey is probably a better idea.
-Find out more about the different surveys available to you here.

 Get to grips with leasehold